 Deliver in-person job hunting and cover letter writing course.

 Publish a free seven part video course on job hunting and cover letter writing.

-Finish building a demonstration of the learning platform.
+Finish building a demo of the ToyNet learning platform.

 Reclass Ltd. becomes an approved 501(c)(3) nonprofit!